Signed in as:

 filler@godaddy.com

-Students get to do what whales do.
+Students get to become whales!
 This active game allows them to (pretend to) eat like whales, move like whales, and breathe like whales.
-Depending on the grade, we might focus on migration, how they communicate, or their social structure.
+Depending on the class, we might focus on migration, how they communicate, or their social structure.

 (K-LS1-1: Use observations to describe patterns of what plants and animals (including humans) need to survive.)